algzjh/Standard_Code_Template/README.md

 # Standard_Code_Template
-This is my code template for competitive programming
+This is my code template for competitive programming.